Backend

 Frontend tests use MSW for API mocking with integration tests across critical clinical workflows.

 You can't test a medical platform with random numbers.
-Our generator produces output indistinguishable from real device logs — grounded in published clinical datasets.
+Our generator produces output that matches real device log formats byte for byte, with glucose and pump distributions grounded in published clinical datasets.

 Grounded in 9 published clinical datasets covering thousands of real patients — no synthetic shape we haven't seen in the wild.